 Expectations need explaining and agreeing for all aspects of the employee's responsibility and performance - from the most basic standards, to the most open-ended freedoms - yes even freedom is an 'expectation' that must be explained, understood and agreed.

 Different aspects of performance, and different tasks and responsibilities, of course need treating in different ways, as do people according to their different levels of experience, knowledge, capability, capacity and confidence.

 Usually the aspects of performance that place the biggest demands on managers, and create the biggest challenges and problems, are those areas concerned with a 'failure' to perform to a certain standard or target or other requirement.
 Performance above standard rarely creates a management headache.
 It makes sense therefore to look first at managing performance at the level of basic standards and responsibilities.

-And just a quick note about performance appraisals and where they fit into performane management: Attending to below-standard performance needs to be handled at the time - do not wait to spring it on people several months later at the dreaded performance appraisal.
-Make sure you never allow a situation to develop where one of your people could turn round to you and say, "I wish you'd told me at the time - if I'd known about it then I'd have sorted it out..."
+And just a quick note about performance appraisals and where they fit into performance management: Attending to below-standard performance needs to be handled at the time - do not wait to spring it on people several months later at the dreaded performance appraisal.
+Make sure you never allow a situation to develop where one of your people could turn round to you and say, 'I wish you'd told me at the time - if I'd known about it then I'd have sorted it out...'